 - Compliance: what are your responsibilities as an employer to institute safe practices & environments that promote wellness?
 OSHA has information about what’s obligatory in addition to resources for going above & beyond to promote a healthful workplace.

-Workplace Habitat: from investing in equipment for individual employees to installing environmental controls, the ROI on ergonomics has been shown to benefit entire organizations.
+From investing in equipment for individual employees to installing environmental controls, the ROI on ergonomics has been shown to benefit entire organizations.

 - Environmental Factors: lighting, noise, temperature, humidity, and circulation are all considerations to be made when setting up a workplace for ergonomic success.
 Don’t succumb to “sick building syndrome“.